 - physical relaxation

-- eating healthily
+- eating healthfully

 - getting regular exercise

-- avoiding alcohol
+- avoiding alcohol and recreational drugs

-Other people can often help to find ways to deal with stress.
+Other people can often help find ways to deal with stress.
 Professional counselors can teach new skills for managing anxiety.

 Deep abdominal breathing